suffolklibraries/lgc/content/collections/events/activsingers-12-04.md

     content:
       -
         type: text
         text: 'Feel your spirits lift and find a new confidence in singing!
-Learn some new songs – Learn harmonies to songs you know Improve your breathing, your circulation AND have some fun!
-Take some time out to relax and make music with others!'
+Learn some new songs – Learn harmonies to songs you know Improve your breathing, your circulation AND have some fun! '
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Take some time out to relax and make music with others.'
   -
     type: heading
     attrs: